treyles/xlootproject/README.md

-# Loot
+# xLoot

-Community-operated [website](https://www.lootproject.com/) for the Loot project.
+Community-operated website for the xLoot project.

 ## Contribute